marikell/eve-platform/README.md

 ```
 - This will be stored in Rasa database in our Mongo container.

-### 3.8 Tracker store configuration

-If you wish to change mongo's db endpoint, you should insert your new URL in the ./containers/eve-rasa/config/dev-endpoints.yml file.
-Then, run <b>3.2.2</b> commands.

 ## Heroku

 Heroku is hosting our Eve API, Eve Rasa Action Server and Eve Rasa Core.
 Basically, to refresh your changes there, you must run the script below.